adinokd6/adinokd6/README.md

 ### Hi there 👋

-- 🔭 I’m currently programming tutor in algorithmics and C++ and also student of Cybersecurity.
+- 🔭 I’m currently programming tutor of algorithmics with use of C++ and also student of Cybersecurity.
 - 💬 Ask me about my projects!
 I can also help you with Bash,C++,Python or C# problems.
 - 📫 How to reach me: via email